-Asynchronous online, with some expectation collaborating with a classmate (via Zoom or phone) on several assignments.
-Several optional "Open House" (i.e. group) sessions will be offered via Zoom.
+This course is in synchronous online mode, thus requires three hours of online activity per week.
+All enrollees meet together via Zoom for two hours weekly.
+Time spent watching video lectures individually, participating in online discussion forums, and occasionally, collaborating with a classmate accounts for the third hour.
 The Canvas website will provide the most accurate and up-to-date instructions for all aspects of the course.
 If you have difficulty accessing or navigating the site, call the Canvas Support Hotline: (877) 249-4494.
 If you have questions about course content, contact your professor.